-‘One in four people will have a stroke at some time in their life.’
++ One in four people will have a stroke at some time in their life.

-Cork University Hospital currently has the busiest Inpatient Stroke Service in Ireland with over 500 confirmed stroke patients each year.
-The new Stroke Unit will have a therapy suite to provide better and quicker inpatient rehab for our stroke patients on the ward.
+The new 25-bed Stroke Unit will incorporate a new therapy suite to provide better and quicker impatient rehab for stroke patients.
 Stroke unit care remains the cornerstone of good stroke care.
-Getting to a stroke unit after a stroke reduces mortality and morbidity and increases the chance of returning to independence by 20% versus standard care on a medical ward.
+Getting to a stroke unit after your stroke reduces mortality and morbidity.
+Stroke unit care increases your chance of returning to independence by 20% versus standard care on a medical ward.

 Please support the Stroke Unit Appeal by making a donation today. and help us provide the best care possible to our stroke patients.